EOX-A/EOxClient/readme.md

 * [Yo](https://github.com/yeoman/yo) : scaffolds out the application, writing the Grunt configuration and pulling in relevant Grunt tasks that you might need for your build.
 * [Grunt](http://gruntjs.com/) : which allows building, previewing and testing the project
-* [Bower](http://bower.io/) : which allows managing of dependencies and automatic download, thus making the application easily extendable.
+* [Bower](http://bower.io/) : which allows managing of dependencies and automatic download, thus making the application easily extendible.

 ## Libraries used